b1ueb1ues/b1ueb1ues.github.io/dl-sim/README.md

 ## Why 6000 team DPS?
 - The underestimation of the team DPS is intended since this simulator is assuming perfect rotation, which, in reality is hard to achieve especially if the boss is moving constantly.
 - In MG though, you should assume the team buff DPS contribution to be 2 - 3 times higher.
+- We might build a UI to adjust the team DPS.
+Feel free to create an issue if you'd like to contribute to this project.

 ## Author
 b1ueb1ues